Early Years Childcare

 Moving Forward

 Staff members usually comment that during a drop off, parents should just leave their kids and go, rather than lingering around which causes the child distress.
-What happened with Kayden seemed rather inappropriate though.
+What happened with K'n seemed rather inappropriate though.

 Kids should be allowed to experience as much as possible, and thus a little rainy weather shouldn't keep them from going outside to play.
 In fact, ideally I feel they should even be allowed to run in puddles and mud (properly dressed of course).
 However, maybe outdoor play could be skipped once in a while, if all the children are going to end up getting soaked.